 The video shows a detailed explanation of how your throat functions under normal conditions comparing it to what happens when you run in cold weather.

-The video also has some suggestions of avoiding a sore throat, check it out.
+The video also has some suggestions for avoiding a sore throat, check it out.